MarkACV/ishome/README.md

 ## Description

 This project provides a way of knowing if a specific device is connected to the LAN, which means the device is physically in a place of interest.
 Knowing if a cell phone is inside the network could be a way of knowing if a specific person is physically in that place (like a house ).
+The way it works can be seen as automated pings to a specific local IP address.
+Remember IP addresses can change due to DHCP, which is not very likely unless there is a considerably big amount of devices connected to the network.

 ## Dependencies